Open-Cascade-SAS/OCCT/dox/contribution/contribution_workflow/contribution_workflow.md

 If the change affects a functionality described in @ref user_guides "User Guides", the corresponding user guide should be updated to reflect the change.

-If the change affects OCCT test system, build environment, or development tools described in @ref dev_guides "Developer Guides", the corresponding guide should be updated.
+If the change affects OCCT test system, build environment, or development tools described in @ref build_upgrade "Build, Debug and Upgrade" or @ref contribution "Contribution", the corresponding guide should be updated.

 The changes that break compatibility with the previous versions of OCCT (i.e. affecting API or behavior of existing functionality in the way that may require update of existing applications based on an earlier official release of OCCT to work correctly) should be described in the document @ref occt__upgrade "Upgrade from previous OCCT versions".
 It is recommended to add a sub-section for each change described.